AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

-    The source expression of the assignment shall be either a name denoting a part of a stand-alone object or of a parameter, or a call on a traversal function whose result type is an (anonymous) access-to-constant type.
+    The source expression of the assignment shall be either a name denoting a part of a stand-alone object or of a parameter, or a call on a traversal function whose result type is an (anonymous) access type.
     If the source of the assignment is a call on a traversal function then the name being observed denotes the actual traversed parameter of the call.
 Otherwise the name being observed denotes the source of the